Ejhayn04/ShakeSpeare-Page-Creation-HTML-/README.md

-<h1>Kathleen-F-and-Linda-F-Page-Creation</h1>
+<h1>Simple ShakeSpeare Page Creation (HTML) </h1>

 <h2>Description</h2>
-Project consists of a simple HTML page creation describing Kathleen F and Linda F.
+Project consists of a simple HTML page creation describing ShakeSpeare and also coding for the backgroud color
 <br />